 --derivcheck-timeout

-flag.
-By default, it is set to a
+default, it is set to a value of 5

 Tamarin may fail to terminate when it automatically constructs proofs.
 One reason for this is that there are open chains.
 For advice on how to find and remove open chains, see open chains.